brimdata/zed/docs/formats/zson.md

 ### 3.2 Type Decorators

-Any value may be explicitly typed by tagging it with a type decorator.
+A value may be explicitly typed by tagging it with a type decorator.
 The syntax for a decorator is a parenthesized type, as in
 ```
 <value> ( <decorator> )